The certificates are delivered by the Certificates Authorities (CA). This is a 3-step process.

 The certificate also contains the CA Reply (the validated Private Key).
 Once you have the certificate, the CA reply, its key pair (private key), and the intermediates certificates, they must be imported in the key store handled by Terminal Service Plus.

 The delivery usually contains several files.
 Each file is a certificate.
-As said previously, the authority delivers the certificate of your Domain name and intermediates Certificates that are mandatory to access to your certificate.
+As said previously, the authority delivers the certificate of your Domain name and intermediate Certificates that are mandatory to access to your certificate.

 The common format file is .cer or .crt.
 These extensions are recognized by the OS which associates the certificate Icon.